SUFONIQ

 Context only.
 Indicators are macro-level proxies, not wages.

-Boundary note: This block focuses on compliant hiring operations and does not delve into temporary staffing or contractor-only models.
+Boundary note: This block focuses on compliant hiring operations.
+Temporary staffing and contractor-only models are out of scope.

 Living and Working Remotely